 - Crispy (or Hong Kong style) Chow Mein: The noodles are typically fried separately from the other ingredients until they reach a dry and crispy texture.
 The vegetables and meat are often served on the side (or on top) of the noodles with a thick sauce poured on top.

-- Steamed (or soft) Chow Mein: In this type of Chow Mein, the noodles have a softer texture.
-They are boiled quickly before being stir-fried with vegetables, meat, and sauce.
+- Steamed (or soft) Chow Mein: This variety has noodles with a softer texture.
+They are boiled quickly (which is what makes them soft) before being stir-fried with the other ingredients.

 For example, in American Chinese cuisine, celery and bean sprouts are popular added ingredients, and you'll often see crispy fried noodles served on the side.